thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 This property translates to higher dimensions as well.
 If two chunks of space are equal in volume before a matrix-vector multiplication, they are also equal in volume after said multiplication:

+*Oh that's an interesting way to describe it.*

+Yes, this description is applicable for transformations between different number of dimensions as well (e.g. 2D to 3D and vice versa):

+While your observation cannot really say anything about how much scaled up, say, 2-D volumes (areas) are to 3-D volumes, because the comparison here is not meaningful.

-*Oh that's an interesting way to describe it.
-This raises the question: how much bigger or smaller does the space get after a given transformation?
+*Still, for transformations between spaces of the same dimension - when this comparison is meaningful, a question arises: How much bigger or smaller does the space get?
 In the 1-dimensional case, this factor is simply the number used to multiply.
 In N-dimensional space, however, how do we get such factor from an N-by-N matrix?*

 You are asking all the right questions!
 The point of Linear Algebra is really studying these transformations inside-out, characterizing them, breaking them apart.
 Volume contraction or expansion is just one of these studies.
 The keyword for your question here is *Determinant of a Matrix*.
-But let's take a break here and grab a coffee?
+But let's take a break here?
 We'll come back with many more interesting findings :)